Updated for Warlords of Draenor

 - Glaive Toss currently provides the greatest DPS when fighting single targets.
 Barrage is better for groups.

 - Focusing Shot – allows you to carefully line up your perfect shot for 100% wpn damage and generates 50 focus.
-It also replaces Steady Shot and Cobra Shot.
+It also replaces Steady Shot.
+While it has a long cast time it does far more damage than Steady Shot and also more than 3x the Focus (14 vs 50.)
+Works nicely when combined with the steady Focus & Barrage talents.
+Since you’ll be standing still for those three seconds it will also work well with your Mastery.

-Any pet can be either Tenacity, Ferocity, or cunning and you can switch their specs at any time.
+Any pet can be either Tenacity, Ferocity, or cunning and you can switch their specs at any time (out of combat.)
 Ferocity is generally the best choice as it provides the greatest DPS gain, but there may be situations where Tenacity or Cunning might have use.

-For raid buffs and useful effects see this Pet Utility Table.
+For raid buffs and useful effects see this Pet Utility Table or see WoWhead’s list.
+In Warlords the Crowd Control abilities are largely gone and the former table does not include Draenor pets.
 Pick your pet so that the abilities it brings to the table complement those of the group.
 Its buffs/debuffs won’t stack with those of your team so choose wisely.

-A few glyphs will die in Warlords, and a few others will be learned automatically as you level, just like talents and abilities.
-At the moment those glyphs are: Glyph of Liberation, Glyph of Pathfinding, Glyph of Mending, Glyph of Chimera Shot, Glyph of Black Ice, and Glyph of Misdirection.
+Several Glyphs are learned automatically as you level, just like talents and abilities.
+Those glyphs are: Glyph of Liberation, Glyph of Pathfinding, Glyph of Mending, Glyph of Chimera Shot, Glyph of Black Ice, and Glyph of Misdirection.

 - Glyph of Animal Bond boosts the healing your and your pet receive by 10%.

-- Glyph of Liberation- A small heal (every 30 seconds) improves survivability.
+- Glyph of Liberation – A small heal whenever you Disengage

 - Glyph of Chimera Shot – As above, it adds a bit to your healing, improving survivability.

-- Glyph of Deterrence – Improves Deterrence’s damage reduction.
+- Glyph of Deterrence – Improves Deterrence’s damage reduction by 20%.

 - Glyph of Mending – Keep your pet up and fighting.

-- Glyph of Slolace – Freezing Trap and Scatter Shot remove all DoTs from the target.
+- Glyph of Slolace – Your Freezing Trap remove all DoTs from the target.